Powell Family Cooking

 Instructions

-• In a large bowl, combine the canned salmon with its liquid, breadcrumbs, red pepper, onion, green onion, Old Bay seasoning, Cajun seasoning, Dijon mustard, mayonnaise, lemon juice, parsley, beaten egg, smoked paprika, salt, and pepper.
-Mix thoroughly until well combined.
-The small, soft bones in the salmon can be left in as they provide calcium and will blend into the mixture.
+• In a large bowl, combine the canned salmon and some liquid with breadcrumbs, red pepper, shallot, green onion, Old Bay seasoning, Cajun seasoning, Dijon mustard, mayonnaise, lemon juice, parsley, beaten egg, paprika, and pepper.
+Mix thoroughly until well combined, adding more breadcrumbs if needed.

-• Form the mixture into 6 equal-sized patties, about ½ inch thick.
+• Form the mixture into 6 or 7 equal-sized patties, about ½ inch thick.

 • Heat oil in a large skillet over medium heat.
 Once the oil is hot, add the salmon patties in batches, being careful not to overcrowd the pan.
 Fry each patty for about 3-4 minutes on each side, or until golden brown and crispy.

-• Remove the cooked patties from the skillet and drain them on paper towels.
-Serve hot.
+• Remove the cooked patties from the skillet and drain them on paper towels or a wire rack.
+Serve hot with flaky salt and lemon wedges.

 Save This Recipe 💌